Best iPhone 12 purple deals: get Apple's new phone for free

-Pre-orders for Apple's new purple iPhone 12 and iPhone 12 mini are now open.
+iPhone 12 purple deals are here.
+Now that pre-orders for Apple's new purple iPhone 12 and iPhone 12 mini are open, retailers are offering some epic discounts.
 The phones, which were announced during Apple's keynote earlier this week, cost $799 and $699, respectively.

 However, there are already numerous iPhone 12 deals on Apple's new handsets.
 Here are the best iPhone 12 purple deals you can get right now.
 Both phones will be available in stores on April 30.